JanRland/GUESSPY/README.md

 ```

 ## Advanced Usage
-You can check each analytic step seperately by, starting by the binning step:
+You can review each analytical step individually, starting with the binning step:

 ```
 binWidth, binCenters, binWeights, N_total, binMeans = g.getBins(20, g.c_0)
 ```

-You then can plot the binned scores together with the fit function which has to be fit to the data first and is saved in the class:
+You can then plot the binned scores along with the fit function, which must first be fitted to the data and is saved within the class.:

 ```
 g.getBestLikelihood(c=0, N=20)